African-American names: Afrocentric and inventive names

-The Afrocentrism movement that grew in popularity during the 1970s saw the advent of African names among African-Americans, as well as names imagined to be African sounding.
+The Afrocentrism movement that grew in popularity during the 1970s saw the advent of African names among African-Americans, as well as names imagined to be "African-sounding".
 Names such as Ashanti have African origins.
-The Black Power movement inspired many to show pride in their heritage.
-Harvard University sociologist Stanley Lieberson noted that in 1977, the name "Kizzy" rose dramatically in popularity following the use of the name in the book and television series Roots.
+The Black power movement inspired many to show pride in their heritage.
+Harvard University sociologist Stanley Lieberson noted that in 1977, the name "Kizzy" rose dramatically in popularity following use of the name in the book and television series Roots.

-By the 1970s and 1980s, it had become common within African-American culture to invent new names.
-Many of the invented names took elements from popular existing names.
+By the 1970s and 1980s, it had become common within African-American culture to invent new names using elements from already popular names.
 Prefixes such as La/Le, Da/De, Ra/Re, or Ja/Je and suffixes such as -ique/iqua, -isha (for girls), -ari and -aun/awn (for boys) are common, as well as inventive spellings for common names.
 The book Baby Names Now: From Classic to Cool—The Very Last Word on First Names places the origins of "La" names in African-American culture in New Orleans.
-The name LaKeisha is typically considered American in origin but has elements drawn from both African and French roots.
+The name LaKeisha is typically considered American in origin, but has elements drawn from both African and French roots.

 Apostrophes are seen more often within African-American names than other American names, such as the names Mo'nique and D'Andre.